openvinotoolkit/datumaro/docs/developer_guide.md

 require additional information to be interpreted correctly.
 For instance, it can include class names, class hierarchy, keypoint connections, class colors for masks, class attributes.
-This information is stored in `dataset.categories`, which is a mapping from `AnnotationType` to a corresponding `...Categories` class.
+This information is stored in `dataset.categories()`, which is a mapping from `AnnotationType` to a corresponding `...Categories` class.
 Each annotation type can have its `Categories`.
-Typically, there will be a `LabelCategories` object.
+Typically, there will be at least `LabelCategories`.
 Annotations and other categories address dataset labels by their indices in this object.